FelicityE/emg_hgc/README.md

 A Python module for **EMG Hand Gesture Classification (HGC)** with a pipeline for:

-* EMG dataset loading
+* EMG dataset loading.
-* Preprocessing & segmentation
+* Preprocessing & segmentation.
-* Feature extraction
+* Feature extraction.
-* Aggregation into model-ready tensors
+* Aggregation into model-ready matrices.
-* Training & hyperparameter optimization for CNN-based gesture models
+* Training & hyperparameter optimization for CNN-based gesture models.

 Designed for **research**, **reproducibility**, and **dynamic customization** of EMG workflows.